-CPS 250-260 Programming in Computer Language.
+CPS 260 Assembly Language.

 2-3 cr.
 These courses are designed to teach a new programming language to a student who already has experience in programming.
 The number of credits is determined by the depth of study in the particular language.
 Note: These courses may not be taken for credit by a student whose previous programming experience lies in that particular language.
-Prereq: CPS 110, 111 or 113 or CPS 210, 211 or 213 or cons. instr.
-NMS/ MS.
+Prereq: consent of instructor or CPS 110, CPS 111, or CPS 113; or CPS 210, CPS 211, or CPS 213.
+NMS/MS.